Connect with us

 If you are always surrounded by excess stuff in your home, you likely feel uncomfortable in your own space.

-Paring down our items allows our home to serve its true purpose, to feel safe and at ease in a space of our own.
+Paring down our items allows our home to serve its true purpose, to feel safe and at ease in our own space.

 Personally, I save an average of $50-$100 per week by making meals at home.

-Constantly ordering take out or going out to dinner also loses its value when it’s a daily thing, rather than an occasional splurge.
+Constantly ordering takeout or going out to dinner also loses value when it’s a daily thing rather than an occasional splurge.

 The same goes for buying clothes we don’t really need.